If you're a working woman, setting your own hours might be hurting you more than it's helping.

 170 years is too long to wait for gender equality at work.

 Similar to the choice of porridge in the Goldilocks fairy tale, initiatives to support women in science need to hit the right spot.

-Also in this week's round-up of gender equality news - the new US congress is the most diverse ever and less than 20% of STEM workers are women.
+Also in this week's round-up of gender equality news - a woman is appointed chair of Saudi Arabia’s stock exchange.

 Research suggests the number of start-ups with no women in executive positions or on the board is increasing.

 March 20th marks the World Day of Social Justice.
 The point of the occasion is to recognize the need for fair access to resources and opportunities, and for societies to be rooted in huma...

 Three female scientists share their own stories to explore how women can find success in science.